austinhuang0131/mstdn-party-plus/docs/misc.md

 The following blocks should be noted:

-* `mastodon.art` still limits mstdn.party and, despite my effort to reach out, I still have not received a response.
+* `mastodon.art` still limits mstdn.party and, despite my effort to reach out, I still have not received a response (update: one mod was reached privately and it appears that the team refuses to respond to me).
 The block reason itself is no longer valid; those concerns were dealt with back in mid-2023.
-* `weirder.earth` suspends both mstdn.party and mstdn.plus, along with many other generalist instances.
-Due to past experience, I suspect they do not read emails and thus will not work towards resolving it.

 !!! warning